 Abusing Klonopin and alcohol together can be incredibly dangerous as well as deadly.
 The more of these two drugs a person uses, the higher his or her risk of experiencing their negative side effects.
 If you or a loved one is struggling with an addiction to one or both of these substances, seeking treatment can help prevent the dangers of mixing these two drugs.

-Inpatient treatment is often the most effective approach to treating both benzodiazepine and alcohol addiction.
+Inpatient alcoholic treatment program is often the most effective approach to treating both benzodiazepine and alcohol addiction.
 A medically supervised detox program can help individuals safely and effectively withdraw from these substances, while residential programs provide round-the-clock support and daily treatment for addiction.

 To learn more about the effects and dangers of mixing Klonopin and alcohol, contact a treatment specialist today.